pawel-czernecki/hiddenFacebookChatSidebar-chrome/README.md

 # hiddenFacebookChatSidebar-chrome
-hiddenFacebookChatSidebar is a simple tool designed to display chat as popup irrespective from screen resolution.
+hiddenFacebookChatSidebar is a simple tool designed to display chat as popup irrespective of screen resolution.